Causes and Risk Factors

 Autism Spectrum Disorder cannot be prevented because it is mainly brought about by genetics.
-However, complications caused by this condition like education-related difficulties or isolation can be avoided by getting treatment and professional help as soon as possible.
+However, complications from this condition, like difficulties in school or isolation, can be avoided by getting treatment and professional help as soon as possible.

-Autism Spectrum Disorder can be diagnosed in children as early as two years old.
+Doctors may diagnose Autism Spectrum Disorder in a child as early as two years old.
 Typically, your child’s pediatrician will monitor the changes in their weight, height, and other relevant developments during their first year.
 Any anomalies in your doctor’s check-ups together with first-hand observations will contribute to whether or not your child may need additional tests to confirm Autism Spectrum Disorder.

 More in-depth tests for autism involve a comprehensive assessment of a child’s cognitive abilities, motor skills, daily activities, and etc.